-Your chances for a successful outcome defending against charges of driving under the influence is greatly improved by retaining the services of an experienced DUI attorney who is well versed in Florida’s drunk driving statutes.
+Your chances for a successful outcome defending against charges of driving under the influence is greatly improved by retaining the services of an experienced Jacksonville DUI lawyer who is well versed in Florida’s drunk driving statutes.

 What is a DUI Charge?

 In simple terms, driving under the influence is defined as operating a motor vehicle with blood alcohol concentration (BAC) level of 0.08% or greater or being perceived as impaired when behind the wheel.
 The severity of a DUI charge depends on a variety of factors that could both affect and increase penalties for the offense.

 Determining intoxication or impairment level is done through a number of different avenues:

 - Field Sobriety Tests: The first and most direct approach is a field sobriety test conducted by an officer of the law after a traffic or DUI checkpoint stop.
 This test consists of a number of physical actions requiring fine motor skills and highly difficult for someone who is impaired to perform.

 - Breathalyzer Tests: Along with a field sobriety test, a portable breathalyzer test may be conducted at the location of the traffic stop.

 - Blood/Urine Tests: All 50 states have implied consent laws which dictate that a person who has been arrested on a DUI charge must submit to a chemical test to determine BAC level and to detect other intoxicants.

 - This includes breathalyzer tests, but also encompasses other types of tests.